Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/query-sql.markdown

 {{%warning "Important"%}}
-Java 8's LocalDate, LocalTime, and LocalDateTime are currently not interoperable with the .NET DateTime class. [.NET Interoperability](../dev-dotnet/interoperability.html#supported-types-for-matching-and-interoperability
+Java 8's LocalDate, LocalTime, and LocalDateTime are currently not interoperable with the .NET DateTime class.
+Refer to the [.NET Interoperability](../dev-dotnet/interoperability.html#supported-types-for-matching-and-interoperability) page.
-.html)
 {{%/warning%}}

 # Aggregators